 Hello there!

-I use a range of techniques and tools to understand the evolution and dynamics of neutron star binaries!
+I use a range of X-ray telescopes and techniques to understand the evolution and dynamics of neutron star binaries.
+I am also interested in multiwavelength counterparts to fast radio bursts, and large scale multiwavelength pulsar search surveys!

 mason.ng@mcgill.ca